reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-SharePoint-Sharing-settings-Copilot.md

 ### ShowEveryoneExceptExternalUsersClaim

-Enables or disables the display of the "Everyone except external users" claim in the People Picker.
+Enables or disables the display of the "Everyone except external users" claim in the People Picker within the tenant.
 When users share an item with "Everyone except external users", it is accessible to all organisation members except external users in the tenant's Azure Active Directory.

 The valid values are:
 True(default) - The Everyone except external users is displayed in People Picker.
 False - The Everyone except external users claim is not visible in People Picker.

+Microsoft recommends to review site-level sharing controls, and remove “Everyone Except External Users” from the people picker.
+The alternative to consider is the **AllowEveryoneExceptExternalUsersClaimInPrivateSite** which applies the setting only to private sites.

-### MySiteSharingCapability
+### CoreSharingCapability

-Configures sharing capability for mysite (onedrive), offering options similar to those for the overall tenant.
+Sets the level of sharing available for SharePoint sites excluding OneDrive sites.

 The valid values are:

-ExternalUserAndGuestSharing (default) - External user sharing (share by email) and guest link sharing are both enabled: Anyone - users can share files and folders using links that don't require sign-in
+- ExternalUserAndGuestSharing (default) - External user sharing (share by email) and guest link sharing are both enabled: Anyone  - users can share files and folders using links that don't require sign-in

-Disabled - External user sharing (share by email) and guest link sharing are both disabled - Only people in your organization - no external sharing allowed
+- Disabled - External user sharing (share by email) and guest link sharing are both disabled - Only people in your organisation no external sharing allowed

-ExternalUserSharingOnly - External user sharing (share by email) is enabled, but guest link sharing is disabled.
+- ExternalUserSharingOnly - External user sharing (share by email) is enabled, but guest link sharing is disabled.
 New and existing guests - guests must sign in or provide a verification code

-ExistingExternalUserSharingOnly - Existing guests only - only guests already in your organization's directory
+- ExistingExternalUserSharingOnly - Existing guests only - only guests already in your organisation's directory

 ### ProvisionSharedWithEveryoneFolder